arthurdamm/twodoor/README.md

 ![alt-text](https://github.com/arthurdamm/twodoor/blob/scout/static/images/deck_css_trivia.jpg)

-Since we are making this app for ourselves as much as for the user, the css trivia deck was fun to create and quiz ourselves on, so we dont forget all the useful info!
+Since we are making this app for ourselves as much as for the user, the css trivia deck was fun to create and quiz ourselves on, so we don't forget all the useful info!

 ### Game Session